Why are we running the Postdoc Academy?

 The transformation towards a sustainable society requires researchers to contribute scientific knowledge and integrate knowledge from society in order to transfer knowledge into action.
 Therefore, the Robert Bosch Stiftung and its partners see the need for:

-- more and better integration of the natural sciences, social sciences and the humanities in sustainability research,
+- more and better integration of natural sciences, social sciences and humanities in sustainability research,

 - a better recognition of inter- and transdisciplinary research in academia and